 The increasing complexities of the business environment have created the need for individuals who possess a greater diversity of skills.
 Interpersonal, communication, analytical, decision-making, customer service, and computer skills are essential for success in business.
-Mountwest Community & Technical College's Management Technology Program provides these skills and prepares students for entry-level positions in organizations with career paths that eventually lead to supervisory and management positions.
+Mountwest Community and Technical College's Management Technology program provides these skills and prepares students for entry-level positions in organizations with career paths that eventually lead to supervisory and management positions.
 The program also prepares employed individuals for upward mobility within their organization.

 The flexibility of the Management Technology curriculum allows students to tailor a course of study to meet their own career goals and interests.
-The Business Administration Option is designed to train students who seek supervisory positions in a retail environment.
-Upon completion of the Associate of Applied Science Degree in Management Technology, the graduate will be able to:
+The Business Administration option is designed to train students who seek supervisory positions in a retail environment.
+Upon completion of the Associate in Applied Science Degree in Management Technology, the graduate will be able to:

-- Demonstrate fundamental supervisory skills - Apply knowledge of business computer software to business activities - Apply relevant mathematical skills to business activities - Demonstrate a working knowledge of ethical, legal, and social skills that relate to the business environment - Make decisions after gathering and analyzing information - Prepare and present written and oral communication - Demonstrate knowledge specific to the specialized option
+- Demonstrate fundamental supervisory skills - Apply knowledge of business computer software to business activities - · Apply relevant mathematical skills to business activities - · Demonstrate a working knowledge of ethical, legal, and social skills that relate to the business environment - Make decisions after gathering and analyzing information - · Prepare and present written and oral communication - · Demonstrate knowledge specific to the specialized option

-The Business Administration Option provides an avenue for immediate employment and for advancement to upper levels of management.
+The Business Administration option provides an avenue for immediate employment and for advancement to upper levels of management.
 Employers seek graduates for positions ranging from business manager and sales representative to production supervisor and project planner.
 Graduates of the program obtain positions in manufacturing, retailing, construction, financial institutions, government and a host of other fields.
+Students also find this major to be of value in preparation for law school.